-Midterm evaluation is a formative way to gather constructive information about course instruction directly from students.
-Collecting feedback from students at the course midpoint allows instructors to capitalize on group- and context-specific perspectives (Cook-Sather, 2009) that enable meaningful enhancements in students' learning experiences (Payette & Brown, 2018).
+Early student feedback is a formative way to gather constructive information about course instruction directly from students.
+Collecting feedback from students at the course midpoint allows, or a little before, allows instructors to capitalize on group- and context-specific perspectives (Cook-Sather, 2009) that enable meaningful enhancements in students' learning experiences (Payette & Brown, 2018).